Table of Contents

 Getting started with Genomelink

 Users create a Genomelink login using their email and creating a password.
 They are then required to upload raw DNA data from 23andMe, Ancestry, or MyHeritage.
-Users can also let Genomelink connect directly to their 23andMe or Ancestry account to retrieve their DNA data.
+Users can also let the site connect directly to their 23andMe or Ancestry account to retrieve their DNA data.

 Review of Genomelink Trait Reports

-Here, we will look at Genomelink’s main trait reports.
+Here, we will look at the main trait reports.

-Genomelink’s goal is to help its users learn more about themselves by analyzing various traits.
-A full list of these traits can be found here.
-Importantly, Genomelink does not report on any health-related traits.
+Genomelink claims to help its users learn more about themselves by analyzing various genetic traits.
+Importantly, this company does not report on any health-related traits.

 Users who upload the DNA data will immediately receive 25 trait reports free of charge.
 These include Physical Traits, Personality, Intelligence, Food & Nutrition, and Fitness.
 Customers should be aware that some experts believe that there is little evidence to support analyzing these traits by DNA, especially Genomelink intelligence.
-This provides users with a sample of Genomelink’s services to explore before full purchase.
+This provides users with a sample of the services to explore before full purchase.

-Users access their Genomelink dashboard to examine various trait analyses.
+Users access their dashboard to examine various trait analyses.
 The company markets itself and this extensive dashboard as “your personal DNA cloud.”

-Genomelink users also have the ability to provide feedback to Genomelink about the accuracy of your results.
+Users also have the ability to provide feedback to Genomelink about the accuracy of your results.
 Some users cite that their trait reports do not accurately reflect themselves.
-Genomelink addresses this concern in a blog post and explains that their reports are only as accurate as of the research studies behind them.
+Genomelink addresses this concern in a blog post and explains that their reports are only as accurate as of the scientific research studies behind them.
 Importantly, the company also publishes the accuracy feedback score from its users, which says that 93% of its traits have a higher accuracy score than inaccurate.
-You can learn more about their accuracy score in this post.

 The user is also able to compare his or her data with one other Genomelink users.

-For $14 per month, Genomelink users can purchase an unlimited plan.
-This gives users immediate access to 100+ additional traits.
+For $14 per month, users can purchase an unlimited plan.
+This gives them immediate access to 100+ additional traits.
 Furthermore, users receive additional trait reports every week.
 They provide weekly updates on things like unique traits, ancient ancestry, family finder, medical research, and more.

-Additionally, users are able to compare their data with five other Genomelink users.
+Additionally, users are able to compare their data with five other users.

 Genomelink Report Packages

-We also want to review Genomelink report packages.
-In addition to the regular trait reports, Genomelink offers three reporting packages: Ancient Ancestry Report, Personalized Nutrition Advice, and Personalized Fitness Report.
+We also want to review report packages.
+In addition to the regular trait reports, they offer three reporting packages: Ancient Ancestry Report, Personalized Nutrition Advice, and Personalized Fitness Report.
 These reports cost extra and are delivered as PDF downloads.